 Figure 5.
 Proportion of preferred structure responses for target descriptions of events that were either in homogenous blocks (4 event semantically similar depictions).

-In all, in Experiment 5, we found a relatively large numerical moderation of the entrainment effect by homogeneity, though this effect was not significant in the mixed effects models.
-A post hoc resampling analysis by subjects points to the possibility that the interaction is real, but given the post-hoc nature of the effect, and that it is not significant in the items analysis, this conclusion must be held with great caution.
-Although the interaction effect is numerically large, statistical support for it is likely compromised by the unbalanced items design.
-We thus replicate the effect in Experiment 5 using a balanced items design.
+Overall, in Experiment 5, we found a relatively large numerical moderation of the entrainment effect by homogeneity, though this effect was not significant in the mixed effects modelsWe suspect that statistical support for this interaction effect was compromised by the unbalanced items design.
+In Experiment 6 we aim to replicate the effect in Experiment 5 using a balanced items design.
 (We nonetheless report Experiment 5 here both so as to avoid “file drawering” it, but also because developing a balanced items design required changing other aspects of the overall procedure.
 The observed outcomes from Experiment 5 are thus numerically more comparable to Experiments 1-2 and 4, given the similarity of the overall procedures in these experiments, than the outcomes of Experiment 6.)